nancyc0337/sep10-freedom-project/blog/entry04.md

 Tinkering means to play around/mess around with the code, see what happens if I changed part of the code.
 Tinkering is part of debugging.
 I tinkered in jsbin to see if Aframe is the right tool for me.
 I changed colors, added new 3D shapes and changed positions of the 3D shapes.

 ## Summary
+In conclusion, I'm ready to learn Aframe to make a 3D virtual reality about my future musical technology on my Freedom Project website for my next step.

 [Previous](entry03.md) | [Next](entry05.md)